 "Reducing labor distortions using an age-based income tax."

 Income tax systems consider a person's income when assigning tax rates.
 Income is a result of skill levels and resulting productivity, and those skills can change with age.
 Some low-income individuals eventually build more skill as they age and move to higher income levels while some low-income individuals have stable skill levels.
 I model the inefficiency of income tax due to pooling old individuals and young individuals who differ in their skill distribution and use of time.
 Because age is correlated with ability and time investments in education, allowing tax rules to vary with age shrinks labor distortions.

 "Cinderella and Cinderelliot: Gender differences in adolescent and young adult housework."

 This study explores the development of gender differences in time use in housework and childcare during adolescence and young adulthood.
 Tracing the stratification of gender differences in time use in household chores through young adulthood provides insight into the life cycle development process underlying gender differences in housework.
 I focus on individuals ages 15–30 and find that gender divergence in home duties is already in process by age 15, with the difference sharply stratifying at the onset of young adulthood.
 Further, I find that parent and family characteristics play a minimal role in altering observed gender differences among adolescents.
 Increasing gender differences in home duties through young adulthood are primarily driven by increases in the duration of time spent in home duties rather than changing participation rates.
 Choices during young adulthood about family status, education, and employment have the strongest associations with the time spent in home duties for young adults.

 Selected Works in Progress

-"Mid-life employment and subsequent domestic division of labor in retirement"
+"Mid-life employment and domestic division of labor among couples"

 "Smartphones vs Smart Children?
 Changes in parental inputs in child development following smartphone adoption"